jackfay7/final_project/README.md

 # final_project
 This respository holds my work on a ShinyApp built for comparing FIFA career mode player statistics from 2015-2023.
-There is a written report and link to the public application.
+The document `FinalProjectOfficial.html` is a written report which provides static examples and analysis from the ShinyApp vizualizations.
+The document also contains a data description, goals for the project, and plans for future work.
+The link in the About section brings users to a temporarily public version of the Shiny application.